LOADING ...

 The police station, and the was he could have given us a medal for

-Being so brave and honest on the telephone, which very likely, and
+Being so brave and honest on the telephone, wasn't very likely, and

-We expect it, and the other thing was he could have bawled us out
+We didn't expect it, and the other was he could have bawled us out

-And told us to be see driving garbage around the vicinity again,
+And told us never to be see garbage around the vicinity again,

-is what we expected, but when we got to the police officer's station
+Which is we expected, but when we got to the police officer's station

-There was a possibility that we hadn't even counted upon, and we was
+There was a third possibility that we hadn't even upon, and we was

-immediately arrested.
+Both immediately arrested.
 Handcuffed.
-And I said "Obie, I don't think I
+And I "Obie, I don't think I

-Can pick up the garbage with these on."
+Can pick up the with these handcuffs on."
 He said, "Shut up, kid.

 And that's what we did, sat in the back of the patrol car and to the

 Quote Scene of the Crime unquote.
-I tell you about the town of
+I want tell you the town of

 Stockbridge, Massachusets, this happened here, they got three stop